Frequently Asked Questions

 - Are there any extra charges?

-If you mean hidden fees or charges for multiple subjects or complexity of background items, then no. I do have separate charges per type of artwork, such as a simple human or animal portrait, a house portrait, and conceptual or design work.
+If you mean hidden fees or charges for multiple subjects or complexity of background items, then no. I do have separate charges per type or medium of artwork, such as a graphite or charcoal, or simple human or animal portrait, a house portrait, and conceptual or design work.
 On third-party websites such as Etsy I do charge a bit extra to cover the fees I am charged.

 - Why do you charge a lower price on your site than on other sites where you're listed?